 Suzuki-rōshi: Straw.
-[Laughs, laughter.] -you-you feel his straw, you know, coming.
+[Laughs, laughter.] -you feel his straw coming.
 Straw.
 Mouth.
 Straw.
-First, you know, legs; next straw; and straw, you know, [laughs] come in and come out like this [probably gestures], and while they are continue this for several moments, they stop and start to suck, until they become like this [probably gestures].
+First legs; next straw; and straw [laughs] come in and come out like this [probably gestures], and while they are continue this for several moments, they stop and start to suck, until they become like this [probably gestures].
 And they cannot fly because they are so heavy.

-So you don't-when your practice is completely involved in bad [?]-big mind, you don't care.
-But, you know, but usually, for an instance, when a bug or big horsefly come [slaps self], I will-I will do [?] like this.
+When your practice is completely involved in big mind, you don't care.
+But usually, for instance, when a bug or big horsefly come [slaps self], I will do like this.
 But what I feel is different.
-But whatever feeling I have, if something has happened already, you know, you cannot do anything.
-Even though it was bad-it is not okay, but [laughs] we cannot do anything about it, so you have to think on it [?]-you have-you were-how do you say?-you have to make reflection.
+But whatever feeling I have, if something has happened already, you cannot do anything.
+Even though it was bad-it is not okay, but [laughs] we cannot do anything about it, so you have to think on it-how do you say?-you have to make reflection.

 How you feel is the point.
 If you feel bad, that is good.
-And it is not always possible-it is not impossible not to feel good or bad if you-unless you make some excuse.
-But to-to make some excuse is very small mind.
+It is not impossible to feel good or bad unless you make some excuse.
+But to make some excuse is very small mind.
 So don't make any excuse.
-Don't try to make any excuse [for] what you have done.
+Don't try to make any excuse for what you have done.
 If it is wrong, "I am sorry."
 If it is good, then you will say "maybe so," but you shouldn't feel completely satisfied with your practice.
 You should go on and on.
 Hai.